906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 My question is can city planners or council ask Wesgroup to submit graphics that are to scale to the public for to review?
 The graphics are very misleading and it is almost a propaganda (looks great but isn't!).
 Here are all the reasons why: both 18th and 19th look like huge streets which they are not, the cars and street width are completely out of scale, there are no trees no every will be between the apt block on the corner of 18th and Oak and the back lane (the apartment block is flush to the back lane), the neighbourhood houses look huge relative to the development giving the impression that this is a very small development which it is not, it is very big compared to the surrounding houses, it appears (to anyone who doesn't know this block)that the parking lot is with the development (which it is not, it belongs to the synagog) it also looks larger on the graphics than it actually is.
 For the neighbourhood and council to effectively evaluate this development the graphics should be accurate.
 To evaluate this people need the facts both in numbers and graphics.
 Because this is very misleading to the public, can city planners or council ask Wesgroup to submit graphics to scale for the public to review?

-B. Honest asked over 2 years ago
+B. Honest asked about 3 years ago

 The response below was provided by Wesgroup, the applicant for this rezoning application: